SteveBronder/riccaticpp/benchmarks/readme.md

 |  1e+06|     **6.56**| 10962325.93| 10962325.93|
 |  1e+07|     **5.49**| 11138993.87| 11138993.87|

-Each value can be interpreted as "In the Bremer Eq 237 benchmark, pyriccaticpp is `x` times faster than {method}."
-The bold numbers are the benchmarks that had the minimum time difference between pyriccaticpp for each value of lambda.

 - **Airy**:
-  The Airy benchmark is integrated out to a relatively large domain $[0,100]$.
-The specialized approach in `pyriccaticpp` is, in the most competitive case when the relative error is `1e-6`, 37 times faster than it's closest competitor `DOP853`.
+ At the end of the solution interval, $x = 100$, the characteristic frequency of oscillations in the solution of the Airy equation is $\sqrt{x} = 10$.
+The specialized approach in `pyriccaticpp` is, in the most competitive case when the relative error is `1e-6`, 37 times faster than its closest competitor, `DOP853`.
+If the solution is continued to larger values of $x$, this gap further grows, since the Airy solution gets progressively more oscillatory.

 - **Stiff**:
-  As the name suggests, the presence of a rapidly varying coefficient makes this ODE a good test of stiff integrators.
   While `BDF` is able to compete with `pyriccaticpp` for a relative tolerance of `1e-6`, when asking for a relative tolerance of `1e-12` the graph shows that `pyriccaticpp` is 3 orders of magnitude faster than `BDF`.

 [Talk about solve_ivp benchmark results here]
+** Steve: what does this above note mean? **

 ![ivp_bench](/benchmarks/plots/ivp_bench.png)

 ## Relative Error Results

-Below is a plot (`ivp_bench_errs.png`) illustrating the relative error of the final solution for each method against a reference “high-precision” solution.
+The figure below (`ivp_bench_errs.png`) plots the relative error of the solution at the end of the solution interval for each method against a reference value, computed to high accuracy via ** TODO: how is it computed? ** .
 We highlight the following:

-- **Bremer**: With smaller $\lambda$, all methods achieve very good accuracy.
-At large $\lambda$, some methods degrade or appear to clamp at an error near $10^{-3}$ for the less stringent tolerance setting. `pyriccaticpp` generally holds a very small error even as $\lambda$ increases.
+- **Bremer**: With smaller $\lambda$, all methods achieve a global accuracy consistent with the user-defined local tolerance.
+At large $\lambda$, we note that the large condition number of the problem does not allow for a global accuracy of $10^{-12}$ to be achieved. ** TODO: Fruzsina to insert citation here re condition number. ** `pyriccaticpp` produces the smallest error that one could realistically expect for a problem with this condition number (and working in double precision arithmetic).
+Classical methods are forced to take more and smaller steps, which accummulates local error, resulting in a global error that is a few orders of magnitue larger than the tolerance setting, except for BDF, which fails catastrophically and produces $\mathcal{O}(1)$ error. ** TODO: may need to change this after Steve's check. **
 - **Airy**: Most standard solvers maintain good accuracy here.
 The specialized approach also works very well, typically matching or outperforming BDF and DOP853.
 - **Stiff**: All methods can reach very low errors if allowed a sufficiently tight tolerance.
 However, once again, `pyriccaticpp` can achieve extremely small relative error in the same or less time than standard solvers, illustrating its suitability for stiff or high-frequency problems alike.
 ![ivp_bench_err](/benchmarks/plots/ivp_bench_errs.png)